 The probability of successful plant establishment can be maximized through good planning.
-The selection of plants for permanent vegetation must be site specific.
-Factors that should be considered are type of soils, climate, establishment rate, and management requirements of the vegetation.
+The selection of plants for permanent vegetation should be site specific and based on plant characteristics, wear and mowing tolerance, soil conditions, time of year of planting, method of planting, the intended use, and management requirement of the vegetated area.
+Climate factors can vary widely in Alabama.
+Important plant attributes are discussed in Vegetation Establishment for Erosion and Sediment Control in Chapter 2.
 Other factors that may be important are wear, mowing tolerance, and salt tolerance of vegetation.